tscircuit/graphics-debug/README.md

 ```

 `InteractiveGraphics` accepts a `GraphicsObject` via the `graphics` prop.
-You can optionally handle clicks on objects with `onObjectClicked` or
+You can optionally handle clicks on objects with `onObjectClicked`, set the
-limit how many objects are drawn with `objectLimit`.
+viewer height with `height`, or limit how many objects are drawn with
+`objectLimit`.